 What is your favourite dessert?Anything with chocolate in it!

-If you could live anywhere, where would it be?In the summer months I’d love to live in the French Philippines in a overwater bungalow and for the winter I’d love to live in Canada.
+If you could live anywhere, where would it be?In the summer months I’d love to live in French Polynesia in a overwater bungalow and for the winter I’d love to live in Canada.

-If you were a super-hero, what powers would you have?I’d like to be able to fly, so I could easily get to and from the French Philippines and Canada.
+If you were a super-hero, what powers would you have?I’d like to be able to fly, so I could easily get to and from French Polynesia and Canada.

 I joined Brakspear in August 2017, I was previously working for an IT company.